Don Lewis: History

 Donald Richard Lewis Jr. was born on March 26, 1941.
 He grew up in Dayton, Ohio, in the 1940s and 50s.
 Lewis has stated that his interest in music began as a child after watching an organist perform at his church.

 Lewis later majored in Electronics Engineering at the former Tuskegee Institute.
 While there, he also sang with the Tuskegee Chorus and played music at rallies led by Dr. Martin Luther King, Jr.

 In 1961, Lewis enlisted in the US Air Force as a nuclear weapons specialist and later stationed for four years in Roswell, New Mexico.
 After his time in the Air Force, Lewis relocated to Denver, Colorado, where he worked as an engineering technician, choir director, and nightclub musician.
 While there, he was commissioned to write three symphonic works by the Denver Symphony Orchestra.
 Lewis later resigned his job as an engineering technician in Denver to become a full-time musician.

 Lewis later studied singing with legendary vocal coach Judy Davis.

 Career

-After moving to Los Angeles, Lewis has worked with a number of celebrity musicians and producers, including Quincy Jones, Sergio Mendez, and Michael Jackson.
+After moving to Los Angeles, Lewis worked with several celebrity musicians and producers, including Quincy Jones, Sergio Mendez, and Michael Jackson.
 He also opened for the Beach Boys during their 1974 tour.
 Lewis performed at the 1975 and 1976 Newport Jazz Festival at Carnegie Hall.

 Later he moved to San Francisco and performed there in the late 70's and early 80's.
 He scored for shows such as Rainbows End and You Were There for PBS, among others.

-Lewis taught at UC Berkeley Extension and has been a guest lecturer at Stanford University and San Jose State University.
+Lewis taught at UC Berkeley Extension and was a guest lecturer at Stanford University and San Jose State University.
 He also started two programs to encourage kids' interest in music and the arts: Young Expressions, a mentorship program for student artists around Pleasanton, California, and Say "Yes" to Music!, wherein Lewis performed at school assemblies.